CARTAvis/manual_source/source/fundamental_ideas.rst

   5. Close the about:config tab, and now backspace will no longer navigate back a page.

-A new control point can be added by clicking on a line segment for a polygon or polyline region.
+A new control point can be added by double-clicking on a line segment for a polygon or polyline region.
 A control point can be deleted by double-clicking on the control point.

 .. raw:: html